Bittersweet chocolate tart is a great holiday dessert. It’s rich and decadent, but it’s not overly sweet like desserts made with milk chocolate are.

 To make the filling: Combine the heavy cream and milk in a saucepan and heat over medium-low heat until mixture just simmers around the edges.
 Remove pan from heat, add chopped chocolate, and stir until smooth.
 Add sugar and salt; whisk until well incorporated.
 Let sit for 5 minutes to cool slightly.
 Add eggs, and whisk until completely blended.
 Pour filling into cool tart shell, and bake for 15 to 20 minutes until the filling is just set and surface is glossy.
 If bubbles or cracks form on the surface, remove tart from oven-its beginning to overbake.
 Cool on wire rack.
 Serve warm or at room temperature.
 Makes 8 to 10 servings.

 How simple was that?
-No one will know that it was really only a few steps and it turns out lovely.
-My #1 tip (and laugh all you want as I was inexperienced enough to do this) don’t let plastic wrap come in contact with the tart.
+No one will know that your bittersweet chocolate tart took only a few steps to make, and it turns out lovely.
+My #1 tip (and laugh all you want as I was inexperienced enough to do this) is don’t let plastic wrap come in contact with the tart.
 It will very quickly demolish your tart like Godzilla to old Japanese cities.

 If you are like me and learned this the hard way, just quickly turn your oven back on to 325, quarter the filling recipe, get that back into motion and pour another thin layer on top.
 Baking again for about 15 minutes.
 I know, smooth, aren’t I?